 - 3 tablespoon sugar

-- ยพ cup extra virgin olive oil (I don't mean to sound like Ina Garten, but it's important you use a good olive oil for this recipe.)
+- ¾ cup extra virgin olive oil (use a good quality olive oil for best results)

 Instructions

-- Place the yeast and โ rd cup of warm, nondairy milk in the bowl of a stand mixer and let the yeast bloom, about five minutes.
+- Place the yeast and ⅓rd cup of warm, nondairy milk in the bowl of a stand mixer and let the yeast bloom, about five minutes.

 - Add the all-purpose flour, aquafaba, sugar, and salt to the yeast mixture.
 Mix well on medium speed until everything is incorporated.